-The <file name> may be chosen by the operator, but should preferably be the standard names given in that manual.
+The $\langle file name \rangle$ may be chosen by the operator, but should preferably be the standard names given in that manual.
 If the file does not yet exist, it must be enclosed in quotes ("...").
 For example, you introduce the line printer and give it the correct access by:

+@ SET-PERIPHERAL-FILE The line printer has

-@ SET-PERIPHERAL-FILE PERIPHERAL FILE: "LINE-PRINTER" LOGICAL DEVICE NUMBER: 5 The line printer has logical device number 5.
-Q SET-FILE-ACCESS FILE NAME: LINE-PRINTER W means write access.
+PERIPHERAL FILE: "LINE-PRINTER" LOGICAL DEVICE NUMBER: 5 logical device number 5.

+@ SET-FILE-ACCESS

+FILE NAME: LINE-PRINTER W means write access.

 PUBLIC ACCESS: WA A means append access.

-FRIEND ACCESS: RWA OWN ACCESS: RWAD R means read access.
-D means directory access.
+FRIEND ACCESS: RWA R means read access.

+OWN ACCESS: RWAD D means directory access.

 All printers and floppy disk units must be set as peripheral files.
-The following command will specify <file name> as the name used to access terminals:
+The following command will specify (file name) as the name used to access terminals: